Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ## Step 6: Get payment result

 After payment is initialized on front-end, you can get the result from Adyen asynchronously.
-The notification module would receive the result with eventCode `AUTHORISATION` and update it to commercetools payment `interfaceInteraction` custom fields
+The notification module would receive the result with eventCode `AUTHORISATION` and update it to commercetools payment `interfaceInteraction` custom fields.
+Also, `pspReference` can be obtained from the notification result in notification module, which is set as commercetools payment key.

 For details, please follow [Get payment outcome](https://docs.adyen.com/online-payments/web-components#get-payment-outcome)